Salvation in a Mall

 Ontario, Canada

-My first impression of Lindsay was that he was an exceptional listener, and very good-natured.
-I had a lot of experience in retail management as well, and we found that we shared many basic principles.
-He was a very smart businessman.
+My first impression of Lindsay was that he was good-natured and an exceptional listener.
+We both had a lot of experience in retail management and shared many basic principles.
+He was a smart businessman.
 He had owned the store since the mall opened, and it was one of the only independent stores left.

 We talked for two hours — the longest job interview I’d ever had!
 Because of my parental responsibilities, I wasn’t sure I could take on two jobs.
 Lindsay was very understanding; he had some of the same concerns in his own life.
 He invited me to come in and work any time I wanted.